132. The Principles of Treating Others According to Their Essences

 The majority of people have committed transgressions.
 For example, some have resisted God, some have rebelled against Him, some have spoken words of complaint against Him, and others have done things that were detrimental to the church or that did damage to God’s house.
 How should these people be treated?
 Their outcomes will be determined according to their natures and their consistent behavior.
 Some people are wicked, some are foolish, some are silly, and some are beasts.
 Everyone is different.
 Some wicked people are possessed by evil spirits, while others are the lackeys of the devil Satan.
 With regard to their natures, some are particularly sinister, some are particularly deceitful, some are especially greedy when it comes to money, and others enjoy being sexually promiscuous.
 Every person’s behavior is different, so people should all be viewed comprehensively in accordance with their individual natures and behavior.
 According to the instincts of man’s mortal flesh, whoever a person is, his instinct is to simply have free will; it is simply to be able to think about things—but he does not have the faculty to directly penetrate the spiritual world.
 It is like when you believe in the true God and would like to accept this stage of His new work, yet no one has come to preach the gospel to you; you only have the work of the Holy Spirit to enlighten you and guide you somewhere: As such, it is impossible for you to know what God will accomplish in the future.
 People cannot fathom God; they do not have the faculty to do so, nor do they possess faculty to directly comprehend the spiritual world or to thoroughly understand God’s work, much less to serve Him most willingly like an angel.
 Unless God has conquered and reformed them, or watered them and supplied them with the truths He expresses, people are unable to accept the new work.
 If God does not do this work, they will not have these things within them, and this is decided by their instinct.
 Thus, when some people resist or rebel, they incur God’s anger and hatred.
 However, then, in consideration for their instinct, God treats each case differently and deals with each case separately.
 Therefore, any work done by God is measured.
 He knows what to do and how to do it.
 As for those things people cannot do instinctually, God will certainly not require them to do them.
 He handles each person according to the environment and context at the time, the actual situation, the person’s actions, and the person’s behavior and expressions.
 God will never wrong anyone.
 This is God’s righteousness.
 For example, Eve ate the fruit from the tree of the knowledge of good and evil when she was made to by the serpent, but Jehovah God did not reproach her by saying, “I told you not to eat it, so why do you do it anyway?
 You should have discernment; you should know that the serpent spoke only to seduce you.”
 Jehovah God did not say this, nor did He reprimand Eve.
 Because He created humans, He knows what their instincts are and what those instincts are made of, to what extent people can control themselves, and what people are capable of.
 When God handles someone, when He adopts an attitude toward someone—whether it is one of disdain or disgust—and when one says certain things in certain situations, God understands that person’s state very well.
 People always think that God only has divinity; that He is righteous and unoffendable.
 They assume that He does not have any humanity, does not consider people’s difficulties, and does not put Himself in their shoes; they believe that He will punish people as long as they do not practice in accordance with the truth, and that He will remember if someone resists Him even a little, and will punish that person afterward.
 This really is not the case.
 If this is the sort of idea you have of God’s righteousness, work, and attitude toward people, then you are seriously mistaken.
 The basis that God uses to handle people is unimaginable to man.
 God is righteous; God has His own principles—and sooner or later, He will cause all humans to be absolutely convinced.

-Excerpted from “On What Basis Does God Treat People?” in Records of Christ’s Talks
+Excerpted from “On What Basis Does God Treat People?” in Records of Talks of Christ of the Last Days

 Those among brothers and sisters who are always giving vent to their negativity are lackeys of Satan, and they disturb the church.
 Such people must one day be expelled and eliminated.
 In their belief in God, if people do not have a heart of reverence for God, if they do not have a heart of obedience toward God, then not only will they be unable to do any work for Him, but on the contrary will become those who disturb His work and who defy Him.
 Believing in God but not obeying or revering Him, and instead resisting Him, is the greatest disgrace for a believer.
 If believers are just as casual and unrestrained in their speech and conduct as unbelievers are, then they are even more evil than unbelievers; they are archetypal demons.
 Those who give vent to their poisonous, malicious talk within the church, who spread rumors, foment disharmony, and form cliques among the brothers and sisters—they should have been expelled from the church.
 Yet because now is a different era of God’s work, these people are restricted, for they face certain elimination.
 All who have been corrupted by Satan have corrupt dispositions.
 Some have nothing more than corrupt dispositions, while others are different: Not only do they have corrupt satanic dispositions, but their nature is also extremely malicious.
 Not only do their words and actions reveal their corrupt, satanic dispositions; these people are, moreover, the genuine devil Satan.
 Their behavior interrupts and disturbs God’s work, it impairs the brothers’ and sisters’ entry into life, and it damages the normal life of the church.
 Sooner or later, these wolves in sheep’s clothing must be cleared out; an unsparing attitude, an attitude of rejection, should be adopted toward these lackeys of Satan.
 Only this is standing on the side of God, and those who fail to do so are wallowing in the mire with Satan.